tormjens/jquery-dom-router/README.md

 ### DOM-based Routing

-A conventient way to fire JavaScripts based on the classes the `<body>`-tag has on page load.
+A conventient way to fire JavaScripts based on the classes the `<body>`-tag has on page load or whenever a new class is added to it.
 It is heavily based on the routing provided in the Sage WordPress-theme, but has a cleaner syntax and does not feel as cluttered.
 Their docs of the function state:

 ```
 /* ========================================================================